 Respectful Communication

 - Is it okay to use sarcasm in an online message if you are talking to a friend?
-(Answer: Maybe not, it can be hard to tell online and might be misunderstood)
+(Answer: Maybe not, it can be hard to tell online and might be misunderstood.)

 - What should you do if you accidentally send a rude message to someone online?
-(Answer: Apologize quickly and sincerely)
+(Answer: Apologize quickly and sincerely.)

 - Why is it important to use polite language when you are talking to people online?
-(Answer: It helps everyone feel respected and creates a positive environment.)
+(Answer: It helps everyone feel respected and creates a positive environment.

 Cyberbullying Prevention

-- (Answer: Tell a trusted adult, like a teacher or parent) For more information, you can learn more about cyberbullying prevention.
+- If you see someone being bullied online, what should you do?
+(Answer: Tell a trusted adult, like a teacher or parent.)
+For more information on dealing with online harassment, you can learn more about cyberbullying prevention.

 - Is it okay to share a mean message or picture that someone sent you with other people?
+(Answer: No, that can make the cyberbullying worse.)

-- (Answer: Be kind online, think before you post, and report bullying when you see it)
+- What are some things you can do to prevent cyberbullying from happening?
+(Answer: Be kind online, think before you post, and report bullying when you see it.)

 Online Privacy and Security

-- (Answer: No, you should keep your passwords private.)
-You can find resources on online safety for children.
+- Is it safe to share your passwords with your friends?
+(Answer: No, you should keep your passwords private.)
+You can find valuable resources on online safety for children.

 - What kind of information should you never share with someone you do not know online?
+(Answer: Your name, address, phone number, and other personal details.)

 - Why is it important to have strong passwords for your online accounts?
+(Answer: It helps keep your information safe and secure.

 Digital Footprint

-- (Answer: Usually not, so it’s important to think before you post)
+- Can things you post online ever really go away?
+(Answer: Usually not, so it’s important to think before you post.)

 - How can you make sure you are creating a positive digital footprint?
+(Answer: By being kind and respectful online, and by sharing positive things.)

-- Answer: Because once they are online, you might not be able to control who sees them or how they are used.
+- Why should you think carefully before you share pictures or videos of yourself online?
+(Answer: Because once they are online, you might not be able to control who sees them or how they are used.)

 Responsible Use of Technology

-- (Answer: It’s important to have a balance and not spend too much time online)
+- How much time should you spend on your devices each day?
+(Answer: It’s important to have a balance and not spend too much time online.)
+This promotes responsible use of technology in schools.

 - Is it okay to copy someone else’s work from the internet and say it is your own?
+(Answer: No, that is plagiarism, and it is not okay.)

 - What should you do if you find something online that makes you feel uncomfortable or unsafe?
-(Answer: Tell a trusted adult right away)
+(Answer: Tell a trusted adult right away.)

-Suitable Gimkit Game Modes
+Suitable Gimkit Game Modes for Digital Citizenship

 Classic Mode: Individual Reflection and Learning